-See below Frequently Asked Questions about state and local government support from the CARES Act as well as additional educational resources.
+See below for updates from Arizona Governor Doug Ducey and Frequently Asked Questions about state and local government support from the CARES Act as well as additional educational resources.

 - For resources across the state of Arizona, click here.

 - Governor Ducey issued new a Executive Order (EO) on July 23 for Education and Schools:

 - Requires the Arizona Department of Heath Services to develop guidelines by August 7 for in person instructions.

 - Requires that schools consider these recommendations and guidances to determine in person instruction return to school.

 - Requires schools to refer to mitigation strategies outlined by CDC and have a plan for in person instruction.